williamsousab/Winning-Space-Race-with-Data-Science/README.md

 ![Screenshot (189)](https://github.com/williamsousab/Winning-Space-Race-with-Data-Science/blob/16a30f3286df77df1e0b14a5c01c7daec9d3da18/Images/payload%20Mass_vs_Orbit.png)

-Orbit type VLEO that has high success rate also has heavy payload.

-There is a possibility that the heavier the payload, the higher the probability of success.
+VLEO has the flights with the largest payloads, There is a possibility that the heavier the payload, the higher the probability of success.

 ## Launch Success Yearly Trend